-Please note: neither this list nor its contents are final till midnight of the last day of the month of any such announcement.
 The official release date of all Project Gutenberg Etexts is at Midnight, Central Time, of the last day of the stated month.
-A preliminary version may often be posted for suggestion, comment http://www.livrosgratis.com.br and editing by those who wish to do so.
+A preliminary version may often be posted for suggestion, comment and editing by those who wish to do so.
 To be sure you have an up to date first edition [xxxxx10x.xxx] please check file sizes in the first week of the next month.
 Since our ftp program has a bug in it that scrambles the date [tried to fix and failed] a look at the file size will have to do, but we will try to see a new copy has at least one byte more or less.